TSP Contribution Limits

 Use Percentage vs. Dollar Amount

-Contributing a percentage of pay ensures you capture contributions from special pays and bonuses.
+Contributing a percentage of pay ensures you automatically capture contributions from special pays and bonuses.
 A fixed dollar amount might miss these opportunities.
+I’ve seen people leave hundreds on the table because they set a flat dollar contribution.

 Don’t Forget Bonuses

-Reenlistment bonuses, special duty pays, and other bonuses can be contributed to your TSP.
-Configure your elections to capture these.
+Reenlistment bonuses, special duty pays, and other bonuses can all go into your TSP.
+Make sure your elections are set up to capture these — it’s easy to forget but can make a real difference.

 New 2026 Rule for High Earners

-Starting January 1, 2026: If you earned more than $150,000 in 2025 and are 50 or older, all catch-up contributions must be made to Roth TSP.
-This affects senior officers and E-9s with significant longevity.
+Looking ahead: starting January 1, 2026, if you earned more than $150,000 in 2025 and are 50 or older, all catch-up contributions must go to Roth TSP.
+This mainly affects senior officers and E-9s with significant longevity.
+Plan accordingly.

 Resources